hrodri02/tournaments-frontend/README.md

 # Tournaments Frontend

-## Development Server

 The application uses Expo for development.
-To start the development server:
+To start the app:

 1. Install dependencies:
 ```bash